Siemens SIPROTEC 5 Products

 Prerequisites

-- Valid user credentials for the SIPROTEC 5 web interface
+• Valid user credentials to access the SIPROTEC 5 web interface

 Exploitability